A tradition of mateship

 RSL Queensland commenced its first fundraising operations in 1956.
 Today, the RSL Art Union continues to deliver critical funding for the support of returned Queensland veterans from recent conflict, as well as those on the long journey to recovery from past deployments, in the form counselling, financial aid, accommodation, rehabilitation and much more.

-Each ticket sold helps our returned Queensland veterans and their families, and assists in funding programs for veterans throughout Australia.
+Each ticket sold assists in funding programs for veterans and families.
 With your continued contribution, the tradition of mateship will persevere for many more years to come.